awslabs/kubeflow-manifests/website/content/en/docs/deployment/pipeline-profiles.md

 +++
 title = "Pipeline Profiles"
-description = "Use AWS IAM for Kubeflow Profiles" weight = 40
+description = "Use AWS IAM roles for service accounts with Kubeflow Profiles" weight = 70
 +++

-## Kubeflow Profiles

-A [Kubeflow Profile](https://github.com/kubeflow/kubeflow/tree/master/components/profile-controller#kubeflow-profile) is a unique configuration for a user that determines their access privileges and is defined by the Administrator.
-Kubeflow uses Profiles to control all policies, roles, and bindings involved, and to guarantee consistency.
-Resources belonging to a Profile are contained within a Profile namespace.

-## Profile plugins

-Use `Profile Plugins` to interface with the Identity and Access Management (IAM) services that manage permissions for external resources outside of Kubernetes.

-The `AwsIamForServiceAccount` plugin allows the use of [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) access control for Profile users in order to grant or limit access to AWS resources and services.

-### IAM roles for service accounts
+### Pipeline S3 Credential Option IRSA (IAM roles for service accounts)

-In order for the Profile controller to get the necessary permissions, the Profile controller pod must be recognized as an entity that can interface with AWS IAM.
-This is done by using [IAM roles for service accounts (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).

-IRSA allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
-A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
-When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.

-For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+When using IRSA (IAM roles for service accounts) as your pipeline S3 credential option any additional profiles created as part of a multi-user deployment besides the preconfigured `kubeflow-user-example-com` will need to be configured with IRSA to access S3.
+As part of multi-user-isolation, every Pipeline run in Kubeflow Pipelines is ran in an individuals profile user-namespace.
+A `default-editor` service account exists in every Profile's namespace that is used to run Pipelines as-well as connect to S3.
+This `default-editor` SA needs to be annotated with an IAM role with sufficient permissions to access your S3 Bucket to run your Pipelines.
+In the below steps we will be configuring an IAM role with restricted access to a specific S3 Bucket, we recommend following the principle of least privileges.

+>Note: If you choose to run your pipeline with a service account other than the default which is `default-editor`, you must make sure to annotate that service account with an IAM role with sufficient S3 permissions.

 ### Admin considerations